r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 - String command to obfuscate<br />
 `-Exec Bypass`

+      1º - encode the command you want to obfuscate echo "-Exec Bypass" | base64

+      2º - copy the encoded string to paste it on your script LUV4ZWMgQnlwYXNzCg==

+      3º - Insert the follow lines into your batch script

        [use base64 to decode the encoded syscall] set "base64string=LUV4ZWMgQnlwYXNzCg=="
        for /f "tokens=* delims=" %%# in ('powershell [System.Text.Encoding]::UTF8.GetString([System.Convert]::FromBase64String("""%base64string%"""^)^)') do set "decoded=%%#"